Skip to Main Content

 Published: 01 November 2001

-... business functions agree to a demand plan that meets all of their needs. © MCB UP Limited 2001 Supply chain Scheduling Enterprise resource planning Cycle time Product life cycle Logistics Supply chain management (SCM) enables the coordinated management of material and information...
+...). © MCB UP Limited 2001 Supply chain Scheduling Enterprise resource planning Cycle time Product life cycle Logistics Supply chain management (SCM) enables the coordinated management of material and information flows throughout the chain from your sources to your customers...

 Journal Articles